Gortnahoe: History

 In Buolick townland are the remains of a motte, a tower house and a medieval church.
 Buolick was a parish as far back as 1291.
 The church in Buolick also has a protective tower.
 When a grave was being dug underneath the tower at the end of the 19th century, two bells were found underground.
 Those bells were given to Archbishop Croke and at the time of the restoration of Holycross Abbey they were hung in the tower of the abbey.

 During the 18th century the Penal Laws made it difficult for Catholics to practice their religion and priests were scarce throughout Ireland.
 The outcome was that in 1743 the parishes of Kilcooley, Buolick and Fennor were amalgamated with Urlingford and Graine.
 The amalgamation continued until Fr.
 Michael Meighan became P.P. of Gortanhoe and Glengoole in 1805.
 It was Fr.
 Michael Meighan who built a new church in Glengoole in 1815.
 This was replaced on the same site by the present church which was built in 1976.
 The present church in Gortnahoe was also built by Fr Michael Meighan in 1820.
 This church underwent renovations in 1923, 1974–75 and in 2008.
 During the renovation in 1923, two skeletal remains were found when the original foundations of the church were dug up.
 These were believed to belong to those who died in a battle in nearby Ballysloe between the Kings of Leinster and Munster.
 These remains were reburied nearby.

 At the time of Catholic Emancipation in 1829, the government launched a major enquiry into the provision of education and in that report it is stated that there were twelve schools in the parish, organised and funded in different ways.
 Nine of them were Roman Catholic schools and three were Protestant schools.
 It was in 1831 that the Board of National Education was established.
 Since 1829 there have been several amalgamations, leaving three schools in the parish at Gortnahoe, Ballysloe and Glengoole.

 Places of interest

 Gortnahoe is located along the Kilkenny-Cashel Scenic Drive and is within the 'Ireland's Ancient East' tourist region.

 Buolick tower house, church and cemetery

 Evidence of ancient settlement in the area include multiple ring forts, a ringwork and bailey structure and medieval church and graveyard.
 The latter, in Buolick townland, lies immediately west of a 15th-century castle or tower house.
 The castle's interior is relatively intact with stairs, murder hole and garderobe structure.
 The ruined medieval church and graveyard which contains a number of medieval tombstones.
-During archaeological digs, two large bells were uncovered on the site, these where displayed outside the Archbishop's Palace in Thurles beside the Cathedral of the Assumption, until the restoration of Holy Cross Abbey, where they were rehung and remain to this day.
+During archaeological digs, two large bells were uncovered on the site, these were displayed outside the Archbishop's Palace in Thurles beside the Cathedral of the Assumption, until the restoration of Holy Cross Abbey, where they were rehung and remain to this day.